MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ## Learning Objectives

-* Demonstrate how to combine an array of data with a template
+* Demonstrate how to include an array of data with a template
 * Use iteration to repeatedly create dynamic html content

 ## Before we start

-* Have the app server you created yesterday ready
+* You must have completed the assignments from yesterday.
+This will ensure you have an app server ready to serve dynamic content.
+* You must be familiar with Sequelize (covered in Day 5 of Week 2)
-* Make sure you have a data model ready to use
+* You must have Restaurant data in your database

 ## Materials needed